BinaryPatrick/BinaryPatrick.github.io/_posts/2021-04-08-asp-net-core-server-setup.md

 tags: ['Server', 'Pipeline', 'DevOps', '.NET Core']
 ---

-I wanted to memorialize some important steps I take setting up a new server for hosting ASP.Net Core apps.
+I wanted to document some important steps I take setting up a new server for hosting ASP.Net Core apps.
 These steps change over time as versions and features change, but this post will serve as a good, general guide for things to consider and remember; both for myself and anyone else who stumbles across it!

 <!--more-->